mamba2410/picowalker/docs/TUTORIAL.md

 if you encounter errors here, it likely means that `cmake` can't find your cross-compiler.
-Check the error messages for more details, and try googling the error messages.
+Check the error messages for more details, and try googling them.
 I'm not a CMake expert so that's all I do when something goes wrong ¯\\_(ツ)_/¯

 If all went well, you should now have a file located at